BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACY!

-One thing that we do for the community every year, is planting tulip bulbs in the fall for Tulip Time that comes around every May.
-The mentors and a group of students go downtown to help plant the bulbs.
-This year we also had the FTC students join us.
+One thing that we do for the community every year is help with planting tulip bulbs in the fall for Tulip Time that comes around every May.
+The mentors, parents, and students go downtown to help plant the bulbs.
+Everyone has a lot of fun and we are proud to be able to help our community.
+When we go back to the tulip beds during the festival and see the beautiful flowers blooming, everyone is filled with pride.
+For a couple years, we've had our FTC students join us and were glad to have them join us this year again.

 Tulip Time's Big Parade

-For several years we have had a float in the Holland, Michigan's Tulip Time Big Band Parade.
-With the float, we are able to spread the word of FIRST to hundreds of television viewers.
-Last year we involved all of our students from each group of FIRST from FLL Jr. - FRC.
-Over the numerous years we have been able to meet several different politicians and share FIRST with them.
+For many years we have had a float in the Holland, Michigan Tulip Time Big Band Parade.
+With the float, we are able to spread the word of FIRST to hundreds of television viewers and thousands of local visitors.
+For several years, we have involved all of our students from all four groups of FIRST; FLL Jr. , FLL, FTC, and FRC.
+Over the years we have been able to meet several different politicians and share FIRST with them.

 Building Lego League Fields

-For several years we have committed to building and working at a area lego league competition.
+For many years we build game pieces and work at the Lego Mania Lego League competition.
 When the shipment arrives, the students work together to build the many pieces that are involved in the game.
-One box at a time, each group takes their numbered bags and find the instructions online and build each piece perfectly.
-Once the pieces are built and inspected by a couple people, the group then locks the pieces into their designated location on the game mat.
-Once everything is set, they are then packaged in separate containers (by table) and taken to the competition and set up by team members the night before the competiton.
-We look forward to doing this every year.
+One box at a time, each group takes their numbered bags, find the instructions on-line, and builds each piece perfectly.
+Once the pieces are built and inspected by a couple of people, the group then locks the pieces into their designated location on the game mat.
+Once everything is set, they are then packaged in separate containers (by table) and taken to the competition.
+The night before competition the team members then set up the tables and make sure everything is in 100% working order.
+The WOBOT team looks forward to doing this every year (truth: we like to play with Legos).

 Lego League Competitions